Store-bought pet gates are great and all, but they’re usually expensive, may not have the right size, and don’t match your home’s aesthetic.

 This project is surprisingly easy if you have a little bit of woodworking skill.

-Instead of the stairs, what if we want a barn door to block off part of the house?
+Instead a dog door for stairs, what if we want a barn door to block off part of the house?
 This custom project is beautiful and can stand up to even the biggest of dogs.
 I won’t lie, it’s a little more work intensive compared to some of the others.

 7. Super easy PVC gate